Your Mind Plan

 Do you feel stressed?
 Is everything getting on top of you?
 Are you struggling to cope?

 Some people experience feelings that are making them unwell, and are helped by talking to someone.
 If you or someone you know, is thinking of hurting themselves, has made threats to hurt you or someone else, and is feeling distress that seems overwhelming or suicide seems the only option: there are many organisations that can help with these feelings.

-For all the information on who to speak to visit Mental Health Crisis Support or call 111 and select option 2.
+For all the information on who to speak to visit Mental Health Crisis Support or call NHS 111 and select the mental health option.